 Are you tired of doing laundry only to have it smell bad afterward?
 If you've been searching for how to make laundry smell good, your quest can end here.
 Luckily for you, there are simple ways to prevent your clothes, sheets, and towels from coming out of the washer and dryer smelling funky.
 (And adding more detergent is not one of them — in fact, you may need to use less!)

 If you’re one of those people who run a whole cycle of laundry only to be puzzled by how cleaning something could make it smell bad, read on!
-We’ve compiled a list of tips to help you keep your laundry smelling fresh and clean.
+We’ve compiled a list of tips to help you keep your laundry smelling fresh and clean every time.

 First and foremost, check the inside of your washing machine.
 Do you see built-up detergent or fabric softener inside?
 Chances are, if you haven’t cleaned it in a while (or at all), you will need to.
 Even if you can’t see the built-up grime, giving your washer a thorough cleaning is a good idea if your laundry is smelling gross when it comes out.

 Many newer washers have a self-cleaning cycle.
-You can also set your washer to the hottest setting, add vinegar, and run it through a cycle to clean it.
+You can also set your washer to the hottest setting, add white vinegar, and run it through a cycle to clean it.
 Repeat at least once a month; otherwise, that built-up detergent and softener will create mildew that leaves your laundry with a funny smell.

 Your path to fresh-smelling laundry begins in the washing machine.

 Step 1: Don’t overload the washer.

 This is a tough one for those of us who like to throw everything in the washer all at once and be done with it.
 Rethink that habit and break your pile down into smaller loads if you want your laundry to come out smelling nice and fresh.

 Step 2: Don’t use excess detergent or fabric softener.